Statement of Purpose

 Rachael Pengelly currently manages the Practice and the employees report directly to her.

-Blood tests are carried out by our Practice Nurse or by the Phlebotomist at Ilkley Moor Medical Practice where we have an agreement.
+Blood tests are carried out by our Practice Nurses or by the Phlebotomist at Ilkley Moor Medical Practice where we have an agreement.

 X-rays are referred to outside accredited laboratories.